viktorsuster/learn/README.md

  * Exercise 3: Calculate and print the day-to-day largest change
  * =============================================================
  *
- * Unless itâ€™s a holiday or a weekend, there should be a daily change of value on your investment.
+ * Unless it’s a holiday or a weekend, there should be a daily change of value on your investment.
 Find the day with the largest change from the previous day and calculate the difference between them.
  *
  * Instructions
  * ============